joyce-john/hotel_price_prediction/README.md

 The aim of this project is to predict prices for hotels in Europe.
 It uses the hotels-europe data prepared by Gábor Békés and Gabor Kezdi, available [here](https://osf.io/r6uqb/).
-The data has features about the ratings, price, location, promotional offers, and room scarcity of the hotels.
-This project will focus on predicting price for a single weekend in April 2018 in the following cities: Berlin, Munich, Vienna, Budapest, Prague, Warsaw.
-It will only look at hotels which cost less than 500 EUR per night.

-To see the report, check the **docs** folder.
+To see the HTML report, check the **docs** folder.